Improved stellarator permanent magnet designs through combined discrete and continuous optimizations: Improved solutions with combined approaches

 \subsection{GPMOb-RC-GPMOb}

 We performed another series of composite optimizations to determine whether the RC approach could improve the output of a GPMOb optimization.
 As a test case for a GPMOb solution to be improved, we used the output of the GPMOb$_{45^\circ,26}$ optimization initialized to an empty magnet array as described in Sec.~\ref{sec:gpmob_results}.
 This solution was used as the initial guess for the RC algorithm.
 In addition, the RC algorithm was restricted to optimize the dipole moments only in 24,858 positions per half-period where magnets had been placed in the GPMOb$_{45^\circ,26}$ solution.
 This is in contrast to the RC solution with no GPMOb initialization described in Sec.~\ref{sec:rc_summary}, for which the RC algorithm was free to place magnets in any or all of the 58,258 positions per half period available in the input arrangement.
 Finally, the output of this RC procedure was further refined with a second GPMOb optimization; hence the designation ``GPMOb-RC-GPMOb'' for the composite approach described here.
+When referring to the solution output at the second stage, we will use the designation ``GPMOb-RC''.

 Iteration data from some sample GPMOb-RC-GPMOb optimizations are shown in Fig.~\ref{fig:iterations_grg}.
 For the first stage (GPMOb$_{45^\circ,26}$) optimization, only the final interation is shown, as the gray square.
 In the second stage, an RC optimization was applied to the magnets placed in the first-stage solution.
 This resulted in a decrease in $f_B$ and a slight decrease in quantity, as shown by the blue square.
 For the third stage, multiple GPMOb optimizations were performed with different $\ththr$ and $\Nadj$.
 Iteration data from three of these are shown as the solid curves.
 In each case, the jump in $f_B$ and corresponding drop in quantity following the first backtracking procedure is indicated with a dashed line of corresponding color.
 As was seen in Fig.~\ref{fig:iterations_rc_gpmob}, the final iteration data points from the (Stage 3) GPMOb optimizations appear to exhibit a sudden drop in $f_B$ and increase in quantity; this is again because all points except the last one are taken directly after backtracking is performed.